teundemast/regenwater_overlast/README.md

 5. Sample a negative instance with the same height map but a somewhat random amount of rainfall.

 ## Changing resolution
 Changing the spatial resolution of the p2000 dataset can be done with the file 'scripts/changeresolution.py'.
+The BAG, a database with information on all residences in the Netherlands, was used in this process.
 Make sure to fill in your own API key if you would like to do this.

 An API key can be requested here: <https://www.kadaster.nl/zakelijk/producten/adressen-en-gebouwen/bag-api-individuele-bevragingen>

 ## The feature construction year

 In my thesis we have also looked at the possibility to use the construction year of a house as a predictive feature.
 Unfortunately, the scripts to engineer this feature got lost due to a laptop that died.
+However, the BAG was also used for this.